- They have mortgage, rent arrears or debt problems

 - They are setting up home for the first time

 - They are suffering from or are at risk of domestic violence

 - They have physical or mental health problems

 - They have drug or alcohol problems

 - They have recently had a relationship breakdown or bereavement.

 Stonham HomeStay Service (pdf 77kb) provides vital assistance to people living in the community and help to set up a permanent home in the community together with associated support needs.
 Please contact Stonham HomeStay on 0845 155 0390 for further information.

 West Norfolk Homechoice manages the housing register which is the route into social housing across the Borough.
 The scheme is administered on behalf of 13 partner Housing Association landlords including Freebridge Community Housing.

-The Homechoice team comprises of 4 staff based at the council’s offices at King’s Court, Chapel Street, King’s Lynn PE30 1EX.
-Those on the housing register are able to bid (register an interest) for properties advertised weekly in the Friday edition of the Lynn News and on the West Norfolk Homechoice area of this website.
+The Homechoice team is based at the council’s offices at King’s Court, Chapel Street, King’s Lynn PE30 1EX.
+Those on the housing register are able to bid (register an interest) for properties advertised weekly on the West Norfolk Homechoice area of this website.